 Enver ERDOGAN (Northern Metropolitan - Minister for Casino, Gaming and Liquor Regulation, Minister for Corrections, Minister for Youth Justice) (12:50): I think, as I announced during the last sitting week, the majority of the \$700 million is towards staffing.
-That staffing obviously is frontline, to make sure we have got people in the appropriate posts.
+That staffing obviously is front line, to make sure we have got people in the appropriate posts.
 If you do not have the adequate staffing and safety, you cannot run programs in the corrections system.
-Staff safety and having the appropriate people in the appropriate positions is foundational to a successful system.
+Staff safety and having the appropriate people in the appropriate post.
+If you do not have the adequate staffing and safety, you cannot run programs is foundational to a successful system.
 A large part of that will be in upscaling our contracts for health services.
 Obviously in the women's system we have got an agreement with Western Health, and we have got GEO across our men's system.
 Those negotiations are taking place as we speak.
 I cannot put an exact figure on it today because some of those are ongoing discussions.
 It is difficult to predict where the numbers will be.
 We have seen an increase in the population on remand.
 We have still got another round of community safety reforms to come to this chamber.
 Seeing where those laws land - they will have an impact on the end system.
 Those negotiations are ongoing, so I cannot give a breakdown, but there are additional funds of course to roll out those programs proportionate to the increase in population.